DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-24-geocoding-addresses.md

       src: provider-details.png
 ---

+> **Update 4 December 2025:** Previously, we mentioned using the Google Maps API to geocode addresses.
+We do not need to do this as the Ordnance Survey API returns latitude and longitude information for each address.

 Previously, we gave users the ability to [manage provider addresses](/register-of-training-providers/managing-provider-addresses/) and [add an address using a postcode address finder](/register-of-training-providers/adding-an-address-using-a-postcode-address-finder/).
 This work enables us to collect accurate and reliable address data.

 To increase the utility of the address data, we need to geocode addresses as well.